-In addition to the direct payments, the Act also increases the child tax credit from $2,000 per child to $3,000 annually per child ages 6 to 17 and $3,600 annually per child under 6 for the 2021 tax year.
+In addition to the direct payments, the Act also increases the The term "child" would be a child that can inherit your personal property under state law.
+Including adopted child, equitable child, stepchild, dependent grandchild or step-grandchild in your care.
+More tax credit from $2,000 per child to $3,000 annually per child ages 6 to 17 and $3,600 annually per child under 6 for the 2021 tax year.
 As soon as July, the IRS is expected to begin providing monthly advances on the credit.
 The advances end up being $250 for school age children and $300 for pre-school age children.
 The remainder of the credit would be claimed on the 2021 tax returns.

 “This plan gives those families who are struggling the most, the help and the breathing room they need to get through this moment.”

 Like the direct payments of $1,400, these increased child tax credit begins phasing out starting with individuals earnings more than $75,000 and couples earning $150,000 and are completely phased out for individuals earnings $95,000 and couples who make $170,000.

 Those that are ineligible for the increased credit are still eligible to claim the $2,000 per child credit.
 This original, but lower credit, is available to those making up to $200,000 and couples who make up to $400,000.

 Are SSDI and SSI recipients eligible?

 Like the first two stimulus payments, individuals who receive SSI and SSDI will receive the third payment automatically, as long as they have a The nine digit number given to you by the Social Security Administration.
 More, were not claimed as a dependent on someone else’s tax return and don’t exceed the income limitations mentioned above.